 From the time potential patients first call us, we’re asking about their physical health.
 We need that information anyway to ensure that we provide them with the best care possible.
 Our Medical Detox process involves easing them off of alcohol and drugs, which can be complicated by any underlying medical issues, so we need a full picture of what sort of physical shape they're in.
 Now, we’re asking them if they’re experiencing any of the symptoms of COVID-19, and if they are, we inform them that for the time being, we’re unable to accept them as a patient.
 That said, we don’t want to turn away anyone who needs our help, so we’ll work with them to determine a future date when they can come for addiction treatment and the coronavirus is no longer a possible danger to them or to those with whom they come in contact.

 A phone assessment is one thing, and sometimes it can be several days between the first contact between our Admissions department and potential patients.
-Upon their arrival, we’ll screen them again, and as part of our intake process through our Assessment and Orientation (A&O) department, they’ll get a full physical examination from our medical staff.
+Upon their arrival, we’ll screen them again, and as part of our intake process through our Assessment and Orientation (A&O) department and our nursing staff will administer a COVID antibody test to determine if they have an active or a past COVID infection, and they’ll get a full physical examination from our medical staff.